damianhakert/damianhakert.github.io/source/posts/2016-12-01-building-gitlab-office-hours.html.md

 "When we announced our B round in Septmeber, we said, "Ok, what we're going to do is we're going to try and ship the whole GitLab flow, going from idea all the way to production and we're going to ship it by the end of the year."

-### 2:06 One of the most important things...

-"...has been Review Apps."

 ### 2:42 What is Review Apps?

 "When you do a merge request, let's say you have some change you want to make on the website.